BEagle1984/silverback/docs/index.md

 - [Issues](https://github.com/BEagle1984/silverback/issues) – report bugs or suggest improvements.
 - [Discussions](https://github.com/BEagle1984/silverback/discussions) – ask questions and share ideas.
 - <xref:contributing> – how to contribute.

+> [!Important]
+> The documentation update for v5 is still in progress.
+Some sections may be missing or incomplete.
+Please notify us if you find any mistake or inconsistency.

+> [!Tip]
+> The v4 documentation is still browsable here: [silverback-messaging.net/v4/](/v4/)

 </div>
 <div style="height: 100px"></div>